Supermodel Linda Evangelista revealed the extent of her cosmetic procedure disfigurement in an interview with People magazine on Feb. 16.

-Supermodel Linda Evangelista announced today (Sept.
-23) that she hasn’t worked for more than five years because a cosmetic procedure left her “brutally disfigured.”
+Evangelista revealed last September that she hadn’t worked for more than five years because a cosmetic procedure left her “brutally disfigured.”
 The 56-year-old Canadian was one of the most in-demand models in the 1990s, starring in top designers’ runway shows—and a George Michael music video—alongside the likes of Kate Moss, Naomi Campbell, and Christy Turlington.

-In an Instagram post, Evangelista says she’s stayed out of the spotlight while her peers’ careers have been “thriving,” after she underwent a procedure called CoolSculpting, which she blames for her condition—it allegedly did the “opposite of what it promised.”
-She did not share an image of her face.
+In an Instagram post, Evangelista said she’s stayed out of the spotlight while her peers’ careers have been “thriving,” after she underwent CoolSculpting, which she blames for her condition—it allegedly did the “opposite of what it promised.”
+Back then, she did not share an image of her face.

 The Food and Drug Administration-approved treatment promises to eliminate fat cells from certain areas of the body, such as upper arms, thighs, and abdomen.
 What’s more, CoolSculpting is non-invasive, meaning patients don’t have to go under the knife.